Hsins/note/docs/Udemy/The-Ultimate-MySQL-Bootcamp-Go-from-SQL-Beginner-to-Expert/09_The-Magic-of-Aggregate-Functions.md

-# Section 09 - The Magic of Aggregate Functions
+# The Magic of Aggregate Functions

-## 136, Section 9 Introduction

 ## 137, The Count Function